Distilled Thompson Sampling: Practical and Efficient Thompson Sampling via Imitation Learning: Proof of regret bounds

 \subsection{Proof of Theorem~\ref{theorem:gp}}

 In what follows, we abuse notation and let $C$ be a universal constant that changes line by line.
-Since $f_{\theta}(a, s)$ follows a Gaussian process, its posterior mean and variance is given by
+We build on the batch UCB regret bound due to~\citet{DesautelsKrBu14}, defining the (batch) upper confidence bound